What is Brand Positioning?

 7-Step Brand Positioning Strategy Process

-In order to create a position strategy, you must first identify your brand’s uniqueness and determine what differentiates you from your competition.
+In order to create a positioning strategy, you must first identify your brand’s uniqueness and determine what differentiates you from your competition.

 There are 7 key steps to effectively clarify your positioning in the marketplace: